gildas-lormeau/zip.js/docs/classes/FS.md

 #### Remarks

-An entry flagged as a symbolic link by its [EntryMetaData#externalFileAttributes](../interfaces/EntryMetaData.md#externalfileattributes) is written as a regular file whose content is the path of the link target, because the File System Access API cannot create symbolic links.
+An entry flagged as a symbolic link by [EntryMetaData#symlink](../interfaces/EntryMetaData.md#symlink) is written as a regular file whose content is the path of the link target, because the File System Access API cannot create symbolic links.